mmonroe3195/mmonroe3195.github.io/documentation/overview.md

 ### Power BI Data Report

 Once the data is pulled into Power BI, it is possible to analyze and create charts/ maps to visualize the information.
-Once the report is built it then can be published.
+Once the report is built, it then can be published.

 #### Maps